Add google analytics to Astro with Partytown

 </script>

-1. Replace the GA_MEASUREMENT_ID with your own tracking ID.
+1. Replace GA_MEASUREMENT_ID with your tracking ID.

 Layout.astro